nasa/cmr-metadata-review/docker/database/README.txt

-These instructions setup the postgresql database for use by the dashboard (or other apps)
+SETTING UP A POSTGRESQL DATABASE IN A DOCKER CONTAINER FOR USE BY DASHBOARD (or other apps)

 You'll first need to first create a user defined bridged network and then build the container: